Losant/losant-rest-js/docs/_schemas.md

 ## Notebook Execution Logs

-Schema for a set of notebook execution logs
+Schema for a set of Notebook execution logs

 ### <a name="notebook-execution-logs-schema"></a> Schema